Special BNC régime: how does it work in 2026?

 |---|---|

-If you have opted for the tax payment, the rate applicable to BNC receipts is 2.2%.
-This payment is made monthly or quarterly at the same time as your URSSAF social security contributions.
+If you have opted for the versement libératoire, the optional flat-rate final payment of income tax, the rate applicable to BNC receipts is 2.2%.
+It is paid monthly or quarterly together with your URSSAF social contributions.

 What if your actual charges exceed 34%?#

 This is the classic trap of the special BNC régime.
 If your professional expenses (rent, insurance, training, travel, supplies) represent more than 34% of your turnover, you pay tax on a basis higher than your actual profit.
-The controlled déclaration then becomes mathematically more advantageous.
+Actual-expense reporting then becomes mathematically more advantageous.

-The special BNC régime and the VAT-based franchise are two distinct but often combined systems.
-The VAT-based franchise exempts you from charging and declaring VAT as long as your turnover remains below the threshold.
+The special BNC regime and the VAT exemption for small businesses (franchise en base) are two distinct schemes that are often combined.
+The VAT exemption relieves you from charging and reporting VAT as long as your receipts stay below the threshold.

 Concretely, what does this change?#

-As long as you stay under 36,800 euros in revenue:
+As long as you stay under 37,500 euros of receipts:

 - you do not charge VAT to your customers;